yaya2devops/bachelor-guide/docs/intern.md

 This is an excellent opportunity for you to share what you have learned while also enhancing your confidence in the real world.

-By doing so, you will be able to assist others who are in the same situation as you and show them that it is possible to succeed.
-Same what I'm currently doing with you right now.
+By doing so, you will be able to assist others who are in the same situation as you.

+Same as what I'm currently doing with you right now.

 Presenting will help you improve your communication skills.
 Prepare!